Configuring theme for online forms designed with Plumsail Forms

 Apply CSS styles

-You can always use additonal CSS to add more changes to the form and to further customize it for your needs.
+You can always use additional CSS to add more changes to the form and to further customize it for your needs.

 Add border to specific elements